Dabur to acquire 51% stake in Badshah Masala for Rs 587.5 crore

-Dabur is set to acquire a 51 percent stake in Badshah Masala for a cash consideration of Rs 587.5 crore.
-The acquisition is expected to be completed before March 31, 2023, CNBC-TV18 reported.
+Dabur on October 26 announced the acquisition of a 51 percent stake in Badshah Masala for a cash consideration of Rs 587.5 crore.
+The acquisition is expected to be completed before March 31, 2023, the company said in its press release.

 The acquisition will be subject to the fulfillment of terms and conditions as per the share purchase agreement and shareholders agreement.

-Dabur said the acquisition is in line with its strategic intent to expand its food business to Rs 500 crore in three years and expand into new adjacent categories.
+It further said the acquisition was in line with its strategic intent to expand its food business to Rs 500 crore in three years and expand into new adjacent categories.
 This will also mark Dabur's entry into the over Rs 25,000 crore branded spices and seasoning market in India.

 "The transaction is expected to be Cash EPS neutral in the first year and accretive thereafter.
 The acquisition is expected to be completed within this fiscal.
 As per our agreement, we will acquire the balance 49% shareholding after five years," said Dabur India Ltd Group Director PD Narang.